The definitive guide to Bridging Loans, insights for Scotland

 Rolled up/deferred : Interest is added to the account on a rolling basis and repaid when the property is sold or switched to a long term lending solution.

 Retained : The is by far the most popular way to cover interest for many borrowers.
 The lender calculates the interest amount due for the agreed term and adds it to the principal amount advanced.
-If you redeem your bridging loan early, you will receive a credit for any unused loan interest from your final amount.
+If you redeem your loan early, you will receive a credit for any unused loan interest from your final amount.

 The process of applying for a bridging loan in Scotland is straightforward, allowing for quick approval and completion.

-Here's a step-by-step guide to the typical application process:
+Here's the typical application process:

 Application Steps: